All Episodes

 I'll drop the bit.

-Of course, Hillary was lying.
+Of course Hillary was lying.

 Of course.

-We witnessed the crime.
+We witness the crime.

 We see the news reports.